 Flowering Living Wreath

 Make your own gorgeous spring wreath by adding live plants and flowers to a shallow wreath form.
 To make it, line a wreath form with soaked sheet moss and fill with potting soil and fresh flowers.
 Wrap more sheet moss around the soil and secure with florists wire to make sure the soil and plants don't fall off when you hang.

 Flowery Spring Wreath

-A simple moss-covered wreath form is dressed up for spring with a few redtwig dogwood stems, green ornament balls, and pink flowers.
-Tuck your chosen accents into a simple moss-covered wreath using hot-glue to secure.
-If you're using fresh flowers, tuck them into floral vials so they'll last longer, and hide the vials in the moss.
+A few red-twig dogwood stems, green ball ornaments, and pink flowers dress up a moss-covered wreath form.
+Hot-glue your chosen accents on.
+If you're using fresh flowers, tuck them into floral vials so they'll last longer, and hide the vials with the moss.

 Easter Basket Door Decoration

 This bright Easter basket full of blooms is ready to welcome spring.
 Choose a basket with a flat side that complements your door, and wire faux twigs and vines to it to form a handle.
-Stick lightweight glasses inside both sides of the basket to hold tulips, and tuck in wheatgrass to secure the glasses in place.
-Hot-glue painted eggshells and feathers to the grass.
+Stick floral tubes inside both sides of the basket to hold tulips, and tuck in faux wheatgrass.
+Hot-glue painted eggshells to the grass.
 Apply letter stickers to plastic eggs, spray with pearlescent paint, and let dry.
 Remove the stickers.
 Hot-glue the eggs to a wide ribbon, and hot-glue the ribbon to the basket.
-To care for your door decoration, keep the tulip water fresh and periodically mist the grass.
+To care for your door decoration, keep the tulip water fresh.

 Umbrella Easter Door Decoration